Mc-Zen/tidy/docs/tidy-guide.typ

 ```markspace
 /// - parameter-name (type): ...
 ```
-Following this exact form is important (see the marked spaces) since this allows to distinguish the parameter list from ordinary markup lists in the function description or in parameter descriptions.
-For example, another space in front of the `-` could be added to those if necessary.
+Following this exact form is important (see also the spaces marked in red) since this allows to distinguish the parameter list from ordinary markup lists in the function description or in parameter descriptions.
+For example, another space in front of the `-` could be added to markup lists if necessary.

 The possible types for each parameter are given in parentheses and after a colon `:`, the parameter description follows.
-Indicating a type is mandatory.
+Indicating a type is mandatory (you may want to pick `any` in some cases).
 An optional return type can be annotated by ending with a line that contains `->` and the return type(s).

 In front of the parameter list, a function description can be put.
 Both function and parameter descriptions may span multiple lines and can contain any Typst code (see @user-defined-symbols on how to use images, user-defined variables and functions in the docstring).